DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 body-as-machine?

 If the body-as-machine mimicked the simple machines of the industrial revolution, does the new concept of the body mimic today's machines?
-Modulation machines?[^17]
+**Such as computers?
+The internet?** Modulation machines?[^17]

-If clinicians who deploy the body-as-machine could be heard saying things like “your joints wear and tear,” “your back pain is likely due to poor joint alignment and poor posture,” and “muscle imbalance is causing muscle pain” - then what are clinicians saying today?
-What discourses are gaining popularity and what ends are these discourses serving?
-And if the body-as-machine served state and corporate interests, might these new discourse be serving the similar ends just in a contemporary [neoliberal](https://eduanbreedt.com/blog/neoliberalism-and-physiotherapy/) socio-political climate?
+If clinicians who deploy the body-as-machine could be heard saying things like “your joints wear and tear,” “your back pain is likely due to poor joint alignment and poor posture,” and “muscle imbalance is causing muscle pain," then what are clinicians saying today?
+What discourses are gaining popularity and what ends are these discourses serving? **cite Erin** And if the body-as-machine served state and corporate interests, might these new discourse be serving the similar ends just in a contemporary [neoliberal](https://eduanbreedt.com/blog/neoliberalism-and-physiotherapy/) socio-political climate?

-It has become overwhelmingly clear to me over the last few years that those who (rightfully) criticize the body-as-machine propose instead some version of a holistic person-centred, biopsychosocial, embodied, lived alternative.
-One which replaces the clinician as the authority and expert with the patient as the authority and expert of their own body.
-Might this be a symptom of the passage from the body-as-machine to a new concept of the body - one which also serves corporate and state interests, just in new ways?
+It has become overwhelmingly clear to me over the last few years that those who (rightfully) criticize the body-as-machine propose instead some version of a holistic person-centred, biopsychosocial, embodied, lived alternative - one that replaces the clinician as the authority and expert with the patient as the authority and expert of their own body.
+Might this be a symptom of the passage from the body-as-machine to a new concept of the body - one that also serves corporate and state interests, just in new ways?

 For those who contend that “This is not like the body-as-machine.
 This has proven to improve the lives of our patients.
-Plus how bad can being holistic and person-centred be?”
-I would like to remind you that missionaries had nothing but good intentions for those whom they "saved."
-Similarly, our biomechanical ‘forefathers’ (and mothers) had nothing but ‘good intentions’ for those who they "fixed," believing themselves to be serving their society and helping people regain their health.
+Plus how bad can being holistic and person-centred **be?”
+I woul**d like to remind you that missionaries had nothing but good intentions for those whom they 'saved.'
+Similarly, our biomechanical forefathers (and mothers) had nothing but ‘good intentions’ for those who they 'fixed,' believing themselves to be serving their society and helping people regain their health.

 It is my opinion that we are currently, willfully and enthusiastically, plummeting into the same well-intentioned abyss, where presumed benevolence cloaks the larger socio-political systems we and our profession are serving.